thinkle-iacs/think-js/forward.md

 The Adelphi University Mod of _Think Python_ ports to Javascript the [_Learning with Python 3 (RLE)_ edition by Peter Wentworth](http://openbookproject.net/thinkcs/python/english3e/).

 **Copyright Notice**
+Copyright (C) 2024.
+Thomas M. Hinkle.

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+with Invariant Sections being Foreword, Preface, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled "GNU Free Documentation License".

 Copyright (C) 2018.
 Matthew X. Curinga.